 Entering text can be a time-consuming and difficult task for some users.
 Provide alternatives that make the process faster and simpler.
 Minimize the amount of time needed to enter text by including features like auto-filling familiar information, select menus, or checkboxes.

 2. Factor in varied screen sizes.

-When developing native apps, take screen sizes into account since some phones come with small screens or are designed with low to medium density screens.
+When developing native apps, take screen sizes into account since some phones come with small screens or are designed with low to medium-density screens.
 Create a responsive website or a dedicated mobile website to lessen the amount of information.
-Analyze how screen elements scale and appear in various layout while maximizing small screen space.
+Analyze how to screen elements scale and appear in various layouts while maximizing small screen space.

 3. Make navigation easy.

 Navigation is how users find their way around, which is especially important for users who need verbal and motion feedback features.
 Layout consistency is fundamental and it should be easy to use even by blind users.
 Mobile navigation defines the entire structure of web apps with substantive functionality, so it must be accessible and discoverable.